 IRA REQUIRED MINIMUM DISTRIBUTION (RMD)

 Make charitable donations of your RMD instead of cash up to $100,000.
-You ca still use the standard IRS deduction (2019: Single $12,200, Married $24,400) because the RMD donation comes off your total income before the standard deduction is applied.
+You can still use the standard IRS deduction (2019: Single $12,200, Married $24,400) because the RMD donation comes off your total income before the standard deduction is applied.
 It’s comparable to earning 12% on the donated RMD if your tax rate is 12%, or higher if your tax rate is higher than 12%.
 Now, this is Smart Giving!

 DONOR ADVISED FUND (DAF)

 Making charitable donations may not have any tax benefit if your standard tax deduction is higher.
 Bunching more than one year’s charitable donations into a single year may allow you to fully utilize your charitable tax deduction.
 For example, if you typically donate $12,000 per year and as a married filer your standard deduction is $24,000, you probably won’t utilize your charitable deduction and use the standard deduction instead.
 If, however, you bunch the aggregate of three years donations into one year using a DAF added to the allowed deductible expenses exceeds the standard deduction you can itemize your deductions in the year that you bunch your donations getting full credit for the charitable donations and then take the standard deduction in subsequent years.
-A DAF allows the donor to recommend distributions from the DAF to your favorite charities over many years, three years in our example.
+A DAF allows the donor to recommend distributions from the DAF to your favorite charities over many years.
 You can even involve your family in determining the charitable recommendations.
 Call us for further information and a DAF contract.

 GIFT STOCK NOT CASH